scrtlabs/smart_contract_marketplace/README.md

 The tests has to be deployed with an ERC20 Token, the original implementation is in /contracts/token.
 Due to that, the tokens are deployed as well in the migration file.
+There are 2 different tests:

+1. Marketplace_Basic.js

+2. Marketplace_System_Test.js

+Each of the tests can be set to run with the Mock contract (i.e TestableMock.sol) or with the original.

 To run Truffle tests